abuberkut/starrocks_conspects/README.md

 Asynchronous materialized views are more powerful because they can store precomputed results from multiple base tables (internal and external tables) and support various aggregation operators

 ### Privileges
-which users can perform which operations on which objects two types of privilege models: _identity-based_ access control and _role-based_ access control
+Which users can perform which operations on which objects Two types of privilege models: _identity-based_ access control and _role-based_ access control You can first assign privileges to roles, and then assign roles to users